-Severe, PTHrP-mediated hypercalcemia during lactation was first noted to occur in women with large breasts, but it has also developed in women with average-sized breasts in whom milk let-down took place but the baby's illness prevented breastfeeding (120).
+Severe, PTHrP-mediated hypercalcemia during lactation was first noted to occur in women with large breasts, but it has also developed in women with average-sized breasts in whom milk let-down took place but the baby's illness prevented breastfeeding (153).
 This represents an exaggeration of normal lactational physiology, which benefits hypoparathyroid women, but in some normal women can overwhelm the normal regulatory pathways and cause potentially severe hypercalcemia.

-Cessation of lactation should reverse the condition, but a reduction mammoplasty or mastectomy has proved necessary for recalcitrant hypercalcemia.
+Cessation of lactation should reverse the condition, aided by use of breast-binders, and bromocriptine or cabergoline to suppress prolactin.
+However, a reduction mammoplasty or mastectomy has proved necessary for recalcitrant hypercalcemia in some cases.